AngieNC/AngieNC/README.md

 **About me**

-I'm a colombian girl who wants to learn new things and take it to another level.
+I'm a colombian who wants to learn new things and take it to another level.

     ⚡Nijepra school Student graduated